nx-lr/protea/readme.md

 18_446_744_073_709_551_616 # bigint
 ```

-Underscores can be used to make numbers more readable.
+Underscores and leading zeroes can be used to make numbers more readable, and both are ignored.
+The following are all equivalent:

-We also provide some more literals for numbers in different bases, from binary to hexadecimal (skipping over base 14.)
+Binary, octal and hexadecimal literals are also supported.

 ```coffee
 decimal = 11256099